xsc/lein-license/README.md

 - the `README`,
 - as well as the `project.clj`.

+__Use cases__ thus include:

+- setting the initial license for your Leiningen project if the EPL does not fit your needs,
+- automatically updating e.g. authors, emails and copyright notices in your license files,
+- as well as completely and seamlessly switching between licenses.

-It uses the data provided by [choosealicense.com][choosealicense] to generate the license text.
+It utilises the data provided by [choosealicense.com][choosealicense] to generate the license text.
 Make sure to visit that page if you're unsure (or never thought of) which license suits your project best!

 [leiningen]: https://github.com/technomancy/leiningen
 [choosealicense]: http://choosealicense.com/